yyrkoon94/lovelace-idf-mobilite/README.md

 ### First sensor

 Once your api key created, you can create your first sensor.
-To do this, edit your configuration.yaml and add the following lines (if you already have a sensor section, simply add the template to it):
+To do this, edit your configuration.yaml and add the following lines (if you already have a sensor section, simply add the platform to it):

 ```
 sensor: